-- 1.1 Refer all cases of suspected abuse to the Front Door For Families and to the Police if a crime may have been committed - 1.2 Cases which involve concern around a member of staff should be referred, via the headteacher, to the LADO as well. - 1.3 The Disclosure and Barring Service will also be informed where a person is dismissed or left the school due to posing a risk of harm to a child. - 1.4 Liaise with the Headteacher about safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.5 Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - 1.6 Liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children/young people in need of support. - 1.7 Monitor any cases referred to early help and consider referral to children's services where the situation does not improve. - 1.8 Refer cases to the Channel programme, via Front Door to Families, where there is a radicalisation concern as required.
+- 1.1 Refer all cases of suspected abuse to the Front Door For Families and to the Police if a crime may have been committed - 1.2 Cases which involve concern around a member of staff (including supply staff) or a volunteer should be referred, via the headteacher, to the LADO as well. - 1.3 The Disclosure and Barring Service will also be informed where a person is dismissed or left the school due to posing a risk of harm to a child. - 1.4 Liaise with the head teacher about safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.5 Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - 1.6 Liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children/young people in need of support. - 1.7 Monitor any cases referred to early help and consider referral to children's services where the situation does not improve. - Refer cases to the Channel programme, via PreventReferralsbrightonandhove@sussex.pnn.police.uk, where there is a radicalisation concern as required.